 Being a team player will not only score you brownie points with your boss, but your co-workers will also respect you for it, and there’s no doubt about the importance of being respected by colleagues and bosses alike.

 4) Be a Problem Solver

 With every job, there are always going to be obstacles and challenges from time to time.
 It’s just a part of life.
 Some people will run from those problems or push them off on someone else.

 However, if you really want to stand out from the rest, be the problem solver.
 Offer a solution, not an excuse.
 Very few people advise such a step when it comes to knowing how to get promoted at work, yet, this has a huge effect.

 No one likes a “Debbie Downer” or someone who constantly complains.
 These kinds of people are not conducive to any good work environment.

-Managers tend to frown on employees with bad attitudes—and for good reason.
+Managers tend to frown on employees with bad attitudes—and for a good reason.
 No one does their best work when they have such a horrible view of life or the place they work.
 Don’t be one of those people.

-Rather, be an employee who congratulates fellow co-workers on a job well done, accepts challenges with a smile, and always keeps a positive attitude.
+Rather, be an employee who congratulates co-workers on a job well done, accepts challenges with a smile, and always keeps a positive attitude.
 They are all qualities managers look for in an employee when considering a promotion.